 At any point while we're open, check which units are available by looking at a whiteboard at the Backcountry Desk.
 This lets you check if any trip ideas you formulated ahead of time will be possible.
 If your first-choice units aren't available, think about what other options may work for you, given your timing, the type of trip you seek and what terrain you do or do not want to encounter.
 Rangers are available to talk through possibilities with you.

 Finish filling out your worksheet by writing in which unit(s) you’ll camp in and give the worksheet to a ranger.
 We’ll then talk about a few of the most important safety considerations and print your backpacking permit.
-The safety talk will last 5 minutes.
+The safety talk will last about 10 minutes.

 Once you have your permit and know where you're going, you can buy the relevant topographical (topo) maps.
 You are not required to buy a map, but we strongly recommend you do so.
-We also recommend marking the Denali backcountry unit boundaries on your maps—it will be your responsibility to ensure you are camping in the proper unit.
+We also recommend marking wildlife closures and backcountry unit boundaries on your maps—it will be your responsibility to avoid closures and camp in the proper unit.